 The best way to experience a culture is to try its traditional food.
-As such, every tourist should consider adding (and at least trying) a traditional South African dish on their South African to-do list.
+As such, every tourist should consider adding (and at least trying) one of the many South African dishes on their South African to-do list.
 One of the most common South African dishes is stew; a traditional meal usually served with either samp and beans, or pap with creamy spinach and butternut.
 There are variations to stew that tourists can explore, such as, pork, chicken, oxtail, lamb and vegetable stew.
-Have a look at a recipe that two of my lovely South African ladies, Abigal and Zanele, have shared:
+I have tested many South African recipes but this is one of my favorite ones.
+Have a look at this recipe that two of my lovely South African ladies, Abigal and Zanele, have shared:

 On the menu today:

 What do you need for Beef Stew with Samp and Beans